Khanhduong123/AI-Enhanced-for-Improved-Athletic-Performance-and-Customized-Rehabilitation/README.md

 # Exercise Tracker Application

+## Project Description
+This project develops an application that utilizes AI to help patients perform physical therapy exercises correctly at home.
+The system uses AI models to recognize movements from videos, evaluate accuracy, and provide feedback to support training and recovery.

 This is a full-stack exercise tracking system that includes:

 - A **FastAPI-based backend** for user, exercise, and video management with AI-based motion analysis